b3n0y/ResolveDevDoc/docs/source/UI_elements_events.rst

 ..  topic:: Description

-	This event is triggered
+	This event is triggered when a TreeItem is DoubleClicked or...  (default=False)

 **Type:** event

-..  note:: Not tested yet
+..  code-block:: python

+	ui.Tree({'ID':'my_tree', 'Events' : { 'ItemDouItemActivatedbleClicked' : True } })

+	def OnTreeItemActivated(ev):
+		print('Item was activated')

 	win.On['my_tree'].ItemActivated = OnTreeItemActivated